cryptoadvance/specter-desktop/docs/services/services.md

 Each `Service` must specify a unique `Service.id` that is just a short string (e.g. "swan").
 This is the main identifier throughout the code.

+Includes methods to "reserve" addresses for the `Service` to basically make those not-yet-used addresses somewhat off-limits to the rest of the UI (can still be manually overridden though).

 ### `Service` Configuration
 In order to separate the service-configuration from the main-configuration, you can specify your config in a file called `config.py`.
 It's structure is similiar to the specter-wide `config.py`, e.g.:
 ```